pulumi/docs/content/docs/reference/pkg/python/pulumi_azure/eventhub/_index.md

 <blockquote>
 <div><p><strong>Note:</strong> at this time EventGrid Topic’s are only available in a limited number of regions.</p>
 </div></blockquote>
+<p>Deprecated: azure.EventGridTopic has been deprecated in favour of azure.Topic</p>
 <dl class="field-list simple">
 <dt class="field-odd">Parameters</dt>
 <dd class="field-odd"><ul class="simple">